 - Tenant and curated art work throughout the corridors and wheelhouse for private & public art events, minimalist high-quality design to allow maximum space flexibility

-- Covered and raw cargo container designed spaces on Level 2-5
+- Solar powered cargo container designed retail spaces

 - Business quality Internet connectivity & services